The science of B2B cold email subjects that convert (+ examples)

 Subject line 9: Hey {{firstName}}, congrats on your funding round

-How you can use it: Find a specific trigger that relates to your product (funding round, just started a new job, IPO, etc.) and congratulate your prospect.
+How to use it: Find a specific trigger that relates to your product (funding round, just started a new job, IPO, etc.) and congratulate your prospect.
 Then offer a resource, call, or idea that is valuable to them in this specific moment.

 Subject line 10: Build {{companyName}} like {{commonInterest}}